 This report summarizes the work to create the survey to assess the areas mentioned above, deploy it to licensed drivers in Virginia, and collect and analyze data from major components of interest (i.e., statewide results; gender and regional differences).
 Overall, two samples were targeted.
 First, a sample of 1,003 licensed drivers aged 18 and older completed the survey.
 This sample was distributed across Virginia proportionally by regional population levels.
 Therefore, more of the sample came from northern and southeastern regions of Virginia than from the southwestern areas.
 It is appropriately representative of the Commonwealth.
 A second sample was derived from licensed drivers 18 - 34 years old.
 This age group was a particular focus of various interventions in Virginia, most notably the Click It or Ticket seatbelt enforcement program.
-The 18 - 34 years old), with an additional oversampling of 300 participants making the 18 - 34 sample a total of 565 participants.
+The 18 - 34 sample was drawn from those in that age category from the main sample (265 of the 1,003 were 18 - 34 years old), with an additional oversampling of 300 participants making the 18 - 34 sample a total of 565 participants.